AnJoMort0/WerewolvesOnTheClocktower/README.md

 - [Loups-Garous en Ligne](https://www.loups-garous-en-ligne.com/)
 - [Wiki Loup-Garou](https://loupgarou.fandom.com/fr/wiki/Wiki_Loup-Garou)

-There are plans to recreate the images in a unified, original art style.
-The goal is to ensure visual consistency while keeping the designs close enough to *Werewolf of the Miller’s Hollow* to make the transition easy for new players discovering this version of the game.
+There goal of recreating the cards in a unified, original art style was to ensure visual consistency while keeping the designs close enough to *Werewolf of the Miller’s Hollow* to make the transition easy for new players discovering this version of the game.

 ---